What are Cataracts?

-Worldwide, cataracts are the most common cause of vision impairment, with around one in three people aged 65 or older in the UK thought to be affected by them.
+Worldwide, cataracts are one of the two most common causes of vision impairment (i), with around one in three people aged 65 or older in the UK thought to be affected by them (ii).
 But what exactly are cataracts?
 When the lens in your eye becomes cloudy, it’s called a cataract.
 The cloudiness affects your vision, making it blurry in general, or you may have areas of your vision that look misty and less clear.
 And while there are rare types of cataracts that affect children and babies, the vast majority of cases affect older people.

 What causes cataracts

 Nobody knows what really causes cataracts, and most people who are affected develop them for no apparent reason.
-Age is the most common risk factor, but according to the Royal National Institute for Blind People (RNIB), the following are also thought to be involved in the development of cataracts:
+Age is the most common risk factor, but according to the Royal National Institute for Blind People (RNIB), the following are also thought to be involved in the development of cataracts (iii):

 Uveitis (a condition causing inflammation in the middle layer of the eye)